mredem96/allInOneRepository-codeAlmostEverySingleDay/_4_ideas/README.md

 - <i>implementing a deep convolutional recursive swarm of hybrid bdi and ann in openframeworks using openframeworks and tensorflow implementation of memo akten</i>
 - <i>implementing id tech 4 and 5 in openframeworks</i>
 - <i>figuring out a way of integrating project files of main 3d modelling apps in openframeworks</i>

+<h1>porting my ambient music live acts, to openframeworks and base all my concerts on and installations on a iteration of that from now onwards, if i am playing solo</h1>

+<h1>if i am playign with other people do no input mixing</h1>